Final Manuscript Preparation Guidelines for Patient Experience Journal

 - Use a single column layout for draft submissions and left margin justified.
 This will be updated in publication stage.

-- Font: Prefer 12 pt.
+- Font: Prefer 10 or 12 pt.
 Garamond, Times or the closest comparable font available.

 - If figures are included, use high-resolution figures.